viktorwinschel/mes/docs/src/examples/index.md

 # Examples Overview

-This section provides practical examples of using Memory Evolutive Systems (MES) to model various systems.
-Each example demonstrates different aspects of the framework and its applications.
+This section contains detailed examples of using Memory Evolutive Systems (MES) in economic and financial contexts.

+## Bill of Exchange (BOE) Cycles
+A focused example demonstrating how MES can model financial instruments and their circulation using category theory.
+This example shows the power of categorical modeling in representing complex financial relationships at multiple scales.

+## National Accounting System
+A comprehensive example showing how MES can be used to model an entire national accounting system, including multiple economic agents, their interactions, and the resulting economic flows.

 ## Available Examples